Early Education Program

 The Transition Section caters for students aged 16 – 18 years.
 Our Pathways program includes preparation for work activities, travel training, work experience, horticulture, hospitality – cooking, Cafe Treats, lunch order program, a range of leisure options and volunteering opportunities to prepare students for post-school options.

-Croydon SDS has a committed, dedicated staff that comprises of special education teachers, education support staff, speech pathologists, a physiotherapist, occupational therapists, a psychologist, a school nurse, and a family support coordinator.
+Croydon SDS has a committed, dedicated staff that comprises of special education teachers, education support staff, a speech pathologist, a physiotherapist, an occupational therapist, a school nurse, and a family support coordinator.
 A multidisciplinary approach is used with therapists working in partnership with teachers to support students to access their educational programs.